 How does it work?

-Each week, The CARE Network staff reviews CARE Reports and curates a list of students who might benefit from BIT intervention, including students who are a threat to themselves or others; perpetrators or victims of abusive, angry, or hostile behavior; or struggling in other capacities that affect their ability to reach their academic and personal goals.
+Each week, the CARE Team staff reviews CARE Referrals and curates a list of students who might benefit from BIT intervention, including students who are a threat to themselves or others; perpetrators or victims of abusive, angry, or hostile behavior; or struggling in other capacities that affect their ability to reach their academic and personal goals.

 The BIT discusses the student’s situation and decides the best course of action to support the student and others in the affected community.
 Such actions might include outreach to the student from a BIT member or collaboration with other campus partners to provide an appropriate response to the concern.
 The following week, the members of the BIT provide updates and further recommendations to support the student in the future.